MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 # [Javascript](#tab/javascript3)

-You can use one of the following methods to get event notifications to handle the message updates using the Bot SDK:
+You can either use **​event function registration** or **​method override** method to get event notifications to handle the message updates using the Bot SDK:

 **​Event function registration**: